 Once I had the separation agreement in place and thought things were done, I threw all my records in a big box, clearly labeled with an appropriate description (use your imagination here).
 When I came across anything related to my divorce like the final divorce decree, I just opened the box and threw it in.

 Thank goodness, I did keep my records!
 Years later my ex-husband wanted to reopen the financials going back many years.
 Since I had good records, that possibility didn’t completely terrify me.

 Divorces often get reopened when situations change.
 Hold onto your records until the statute of limitations runs out!
 I still have my box.
 Someday I may let it go, but only after all our agreement has run its course and been over and done with for at least 7 years.

 Create accurate summaries of your finances.

 Making a good concise summary and attaching all the backup proof, or at least have it easily available if anyone wants to argue, is smart and can save yourself a lot of money.
 If you layout things in an easy to understand format – I used a table, you can save a lot of time explaining the numbers to your ex and both of your lawyers if you have a good visual summary.

 For example, I did a simple table of both our incomes, taxes paid, support payments and special expenses over several years to show what was happening and in one quick look, everyone was on the same page.
 No need to rummage through all the tax returns or receipts – this saved us lots of lawyers time which equals lots of saved money and some sanity.

 Keep all your records private.

 Your children don’t need to know what’s going on between their parents.
 Friends, family and your ex dropping by don’t need to see any of your private records either.
-Keep things safe where only you can access them!
+Keep things confidential and safe where only you can access them!

 Remember that although being and staying organized is not a pleasant task for most of us during a divorce – it is very worthwhile because it can bring you some peace of mind amid the chaos.